Skalefou/RPGFault/README.md

 RPGFault is a 2D platformer / RPG made in C ++ with the SFML 2.3 library.

 ### Where can I download it ?
-Actually, there isn't any finale release.
+Actually, there isn't any final release.
 We, sometimes, may drop beta executables here : [Releases](https://github.com/Skalefou/RPGFault/releases "Releases").

 ### When will it be finished ?
 We have no intention of rushing it, so we can't provide a date when it'll be finished.